IronFox/Projector/SOLUTION.md

 The file name doubles as the solution name.
 Solution/file names should be unique across all of your code repositories.

-Projector open .solution files directly, implicitly including all referenced .project files.
+Projector opens .solution files directly, implicitly including all referenced .project files.

 ## General syntax